alxl85/Subway-LiveIQ-Tool/README.md

 ## Packaging to .exe

-I have provided a current working version packeged into a standalone .exe but you can also download the script and package it yourself.
+I have provided a current working version packeged into a standalone .exe but here's how you can download the script and package it yourself.

 ```powershell
 pyinstaller --onefile --noconsole `